A neural network approach for two-body systems with spin and isospin degrees of freedom: Method

 The center-of-mass part $ H_R $ can be omitted since it describes the behavior of a free particle.
-Thus, we only consider the relative motion part $ H_r $.
+Thus, only the relative motion part $ H_r $ is considered.

-For example, we assume that the interaction between particles depends only on the relative distance and that the interaction is spherically symmetric.
-The wave function can, thus, be expanded using spherical harmonics.
-The relative motion Hamiltonian of the radial wave function reads
+For example, we assume that the interaction between particles depends only on the relative distance and is spherically symmetric.
+Then, the wave function can be expanded using spherical harmonics.
+The relative motion part of the Hamiltonian of the radial wave function reads